memocpr/2021-1/Week 5/CodingDay/README.md

 5. Commit every exercise to your local repo, **NOT** Github.

 **At the end of the morning at 12.30 pm sharp push your whole repo to Github and upload the codingDay exercises as a zip to the Google Classroom assignment.
+If you work with repl, you can send the repl links to the Google Classroom assignment instead of the zip.
 Please include your name in the repo name.**

 Morning points: 195 <br>